tkelman/GLUT.jl/README.md

 + Fully FFI the whole library

 #Usage notes

-Many GLUT functions are working, but many of the less commonly used functions are still not fully implemented.
-(You can edit the method signatures by hand, but it is a painful process.
-Jasper's FFI will soon handle this automatically!)

 PLEASE NOTE: When used in a Julia file, all of the function names are written in lowercase.
 For example: